The Commission Receivable Journal Entry is to record the accrued Commission.

 - Transfer of ownership (Risks and Rewards) to the buyer

-- Certainty in collection of receivables
+- Certainty in the collection of receivables

 - Measurability of sales amount